blockschain/truffle-docs/content/zh/docs/truffle/advanced/creating-a-truffle-box.md

 ---
-title: 创建松露盒
+title: 创建 Truffle 盒
 weight: 3
 ---

 ## Creating a box

 To create a Truffle Box you'll need a few things:

-* A GitHub repository
+- A GitHub repository
-* A configuration file
+- A configuration file
-* Optionally, small and large images for the box's listing
+- Optionally, small and large images for the box's listing

 The configuration file and images belong in the top-level directory of your repo.
 With these files in place, and your repo on GitHub, the unbox command will be: `truffle unbox {USER_NAME || ORG_NAME}/{REPO_NAME}`